If you are on a budget and want to block out noises getting into your house, one of the best options is moving blankets.

 You can hang the blankets using different methods.
 You can use traditional nails, thumbtacks, or sticky tac.

 Where to get moving blankets

-If you recently moved, you most likely have moving blankets lying around, but if you don’t have them, what should you do?
+If you recently moved, you most likely have moving blankets lying around, but what should you do if you don’t have them?

 One of the best places to get them is on Amazon.
 Click here to see the best moving blankets for soundproofing.

 You can also find the blankets in Walmart, Home Depot, U-Haul, and other moving companies.